August 1, 2025

-What is Articulation Disorder in children?
+Understanding Articulation Disorder in Children

 Articulation disorder is a type of speech sound disorder in which a child might find it difficult to pronounce certain words or sounds clearly.
 This usually leads to inaccurate or unclear pronunciation of words, causing communication to be more difficult to understand.